 One day, my daughter asked me what the difference between ‘Yakisoba’ and ‘Yakiudon’ was.
 ‘Yakisoba’ is a dish of stir-fried noodles flavoured with Yakisoba sauce, which tastes like mix of Worcestershire sauce and soy sauce.
 ‘Yakiudon’ is obviously stir-fried udon noodles and originally seasoned with the same sauce, but nowadays dashi-flavoured soy sauce is more commonly used.
 However, there is no particular rule for the flavour and ingredients.
 This is my ‘Yakiudon’.

 Cabbage 2 to 3 leaves

 Salt & Pepper

 Cooked Udon Noodles 2 servings

 Spring Onion *finely chopped, optional

 Soy Sauce 2 to 3 tablespoons

-Prepare Udon Noodles according to the instruction on the package.
-If you used already cooked Udon noodles, soak in hot water to loosen, then drain well.
+- Prepare Udon Noodles according to the instruction on the package.
+If you use already cooked Udon noodles, soak in hot water to loosen, then drain well.

-Heat Oil on a large frying pan or wok, cook Pork and Vegetables and season with Salt and Pepper.
+- Heat Oil in a large frying pan or wok, cook Pork and Vegetables and season with Salt and Pepper.